rudderlabs/rudder-integration-adjust-ios/README.md

 Released under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-## Getting Started with Adjust Integration of Android SDK
+## Getting Started with Adjust Integration of iOS SDK
 1. Add [Adjust](https://www.adjust.com) as a destination in the [Dashboard](https://app.rudderlabs.com/) and define ```apiToken``` and ```eventMapping```

 2. Rudder-Adjust is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: